Skip to main content

 Caching and background callbacks

-Caching is important for any Plotly Dash app to ensure good performance and limit recomputing things unnecessarily.
+Caching is important for any Plotly Dash app to ensure good performance.
+It limits recomputing things unnecessarily.

-One can cache function calls with the @cache.memoize decorator.
-In practice, this usually means adding the decorator to any database query functions to cache the database queries.
+After setting it up, function calls are cached with the @cache.memoize decorator.
+In practice, this usually means adding the decorator to any database query functions to cache the database queries but any function can be cached using this pattern.

-This goes hand in hand with using background callbacks to execute queries that take longer than a few seconds.
-The function that queries the database is called first in the background callback and once the background callback is complete a subsequent callback can call that same function and get the result almost immediately.
+Caching goes hand in hand with using background callbacks to execute queries that take longer than a few seconds.
+Functions that query the database are called first in the background callback.
+Once the background callback is complete a subsequent callback can call that same function and get the result almost immediately.

 This leads onto the next topic...